G-Two/subarulink/README.md

 # teslajsonpy

-Python module for Tesla API primarily for enabling Home-Assistant.
+Async python module for Tesla API primarily for enabling Home-Assistant.

 **NOTE:** Tesla has no official API; therefore, this library may stop working at any time without warning.